-This second module of the eight-part series explores the idea that all teachers, regardless of grade or discipline, work with language in the classroom every day.
+This second module of this 10-part Multilingual Learner series explores the idea that all teachers, regardless of grade or discipline, work with language in the classroom every day.
 Inside, you will learn about how your multilingual learners (MLs) acquire classroom English and achieve academic literacy.
-You will read about classroom activities and learning strategies you can enact to support your MLs’ (and all students’) language and literacy development. (est. completion time 2.5-3 hours).
+You will read about classroom activities and learning strategies you can enact to support your MLs’ (and all students’) language and literacy development.

 Every Teacher Is a Language Teacher

 - 1. Moving through the Stages of Language Acquisition